leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 Resource-wise:
 - The Rubik's cubes will be provided by the client.
-- The team will be expended to 49 people to help make the fresco.
+- The team will be expanded to 49 people to help make the fresco.
 The organisation and role-splitting will be described in a later document.

 Here is a table of milestones and deliverables dates:
 | Date               | Milestone / Deliverable                                                               |